NEW Visiting International Student Programme

 A sample of possible experiences:

-It is expected that the Programme will begin with opportunities for two groups of Class 10 pupils to visit in the autumn term either in October or November for a 28-day period, and Class 9 pupils invited for a 28-day experience during the spring and summer terms.
+It is expected that the Programme will begin with opportunities for two groups of Class 10 pupils to visit in the autumn term either in October or November for a 28-day period while Class 9 pupils invited for a 28-day experience during the spring and summer terms.

 The cost for this experience is £2,000 which will include all Waldorf-based education and experiences outside the School.